Easy RV Hacks: 50 Tips to Improve Your RV Experience

 13. Shoe Organizer Bed Storage: Create easy bed storage with a cut-up shoe organizer.

-14. Shoe Organizer Shower Storage: They can also be used for shower storage!
+14. Shoe Organizer Shower Storage: Shoe organizers are one of the great RV storage hacks – they can also be used for shower storage!

-15. Electrical Adapter Mounts: Keep electrical adapters organized by mounting them.
+15. Electrical Adapter Mounts: Keep electrical adapters organized by mounting them to the wall.

 16. Peg Board: Use peg boards to hang kitchen items like pots, pans, and wine bottles.